MRibas123/Landingjobs/README.md

 ## Data

-All data was obtain from the `Tech Careers Report PT 2021 - Raw Data.xlxs` file.
+All data was obtained from the `Tech Careers Report PT 2021 - Raw Data.xlxs` file.

 ## Submission:
   `HotProg.py`: Graphic visualization of a programming language in a perspective of percentage of employees vs the average salary.